geoffsdavis/tape-measure/README.md

 ```
 tapeMeasure.segmentValue = 36.0

-// The last time this func call is shown, but you'll need to do it for every change in the steps below.
+// The last time we show the ticks(...) func call, but you'll need to do it
+// for every change in the steps below.

-var ticks = tapeMeasure.ticks(forAnchorValue: anchorValue, atAnchorPosition: anchorPosition)
+let ticks = tapeMeasure.ticks(forAnchorValue: anchorValue, atAnchorPosition: anchorPosition)

 // And redraw the ticks..
 ```